toddcf/pielcanela2/README.md

 ### All

 1. Why has the white space to the right of the entire site returned??
 It's only on index.html, not the other pages.
-2. Links: Style all links and hover effects throughout entire website.
-3. Buttons:
+2. Buttons:
   1. Make sure text never extends outside of the buttons as screen width shrinks.
-    1. Infant Massage card: Button texts spill over on some of the WIDER screen sizes.
-    2. Group Rates: SCHEDULE NOW text should shrink at the smallest screen size.
+    1. Group Rates: SCHEDULE NOW text should shrink at the smallest screen size.
   2. Remove Bootstrap's blue outline that appears automatically after button is clicked.
-4. Add social links to footer of each section.
+3. Add social links to footer of each section.
   1. Vertically center the "Join Us" text.
-5. Optional: Add and position all up and down chevrons.
+4. Optional: Add and position all up and down chevrons.

 ### Hero (Header)